Medical Indemnity Explained

-In practice, in order to comply with the GMC guidelines, surgeons will need Medical Indemnity that covers the full scope of their independent practice.
+In practice, in order to comply with the GMC guidelines, consultants will need Medical Indemnity that covers the full scope of their independent practice.

-Membership of Incision provides surgeons with a comprehensive and competitive contract of insurance (not discretionary) tailored to individual practice profiles.
-The cover haslimits up to £20m from any one claim and £40m in the annual aggregate, access to 24/7 medico-legal advice and risk management videos and articles.
+Membership of Incision provides con with a comprehensive and competitive contract of insurance (not discretionary) tailored to individual practice profiles.
+The cover has limits up to £20m from any one claim and £40m in the annual aggregate, access to 24/7 medico-legal advice and risk management videos and articles.

-There are a number of potential pitfalls if a surgeon doesn’t purchase adequate or appropriate medical indemnity insurance; such as:
+There are a number of potential pitfalls if a consultant doesn’t purchase adequate or appropriate medical indemnity insurance; such as:

 Here are a few things to look out for: